In This Section

 Students are expected to follow all local, state, and federal guidelines with respect to social gatherings, even when off campus and/or in their private residences.
 RSOs/FSL organizations that do not follow local, state, or federal guidelines may be held accountable through the appropriate University process.

 The virus can spread quickly, even in small groups.
-Unvaccinated individuals should wear face coverings whenever studying or socializing with friends, especially indoors.
+All individuals must wear face coverings whenever studying or socializing with friends, especially indoors.